Timmy202023/Nuu-N5004lr1-rom/README.md

 Revision 2 Rom for the Omnipod 5 PDM that is likely special made includes everything to make a scatter and device tree.
 I am currently working on creating a proper working device tree that will allow me to make things like TWRP,PBRP etc...
 I will also create a scatter file soon and upload it in another repo.
+# About super
+Super was too big for free LFS on github so its been compressed and all checksum's are in checksums.txt